-The anointing is not a force, an energy, or “the power to get results” as some leaders teach.
-The anointing is a PERSON — the Holy Spirit.
+The anointing is not a force, an energy, or “the power to get results” as some religious leaders erroneously teach.
+The anointing is a Person — the Holy Spirit.
 He does not come and go based on how we feel or the mood around us.
 He is within us all of the time.

-Jesus Paid It All, So What Are You Paying For??
+Jesus Paid It All, So What Are You Trying to Pay For??

-We sing that “Jesus Paid It All”, but do we really believe it?
+We sing the Gospel hymn that “Jesus Paid It All”, but do we actually understand the lyrics?

 When Jesus paid the price for our salvation, that included the anointing.
 There is no personal sacrifice that we can make to pay for the anointing.
-Jesus already made the sacrifice with His shed blood.
+Jesus already made the sacrifice by shedding His blood.

 Jesus already paid the price for us to receive the anointing and be consecrated, sanctified, and set apart as a royal priesthood (1 Peter 2:5, 9).
-We do not need to perform any religious works to obtain an anointing that we already received as a FREE GIFT.
+We do not need to perform any religious works to obtain an anointing that we already received as a free gift by God’s grace.

 Are you seeking a “greater anointing”?
-If you are a born-again Believer, then Christ the hope of glory lives in you and God Himself dwells in you.
+If you are a believer, then Christ the hope of glory lives in you and God Himself dwells in you.
 What “greater anointing” is there than God/Jesus living in us?

-Jesus anointed the apostles to preach the Gospel and perform miracles in His name — but not because they had done anything special to “pay for the anointing.”
+Jesus anointed the apostles to preach the Gospel and perform miracles in His name — but not because they suffered, sacrificed, and performed religious works in order to “pay for the anointing.”
 He anointed them because He loved them, called them to Himself, and set them apart from the world to serve God.

 Paul most certainly did not do anything special to pay for the anointing.
-He was a Pharisee riding down the Damascus road on his way to persecute Christians! — yet Jesus called him to salvation and anointed him to preach the Gospel.
+He was a Pharisee riding down the Damascus road on his way to persecute Christians! — yet Jesus called Paul to salvation and anointed him to preach the Gospel.
 Paul was anointed by God’s grace, not because he paid for it somehow.
-The idea of paying for the anointing would be a false teaching to the apostles.
+The idea of paying for the anointing is false and foreign to Scripture.

 The idea of “paying for the anointing” might sound logical to some of us, because we are used to the way of the world, and the way of the world is to pay for everything.

 Even goods and services that claim to be “free” have strings attached and hidden costs.
 “Free” public education and “free” healthcare aren’t actually free.
 In some way, we end up paying for it.